zeus-volkov-systems/messageapi/README.md

 When the response finally finishes, it will contain a set of final rejections (if any) based on conditions or based on a failed protocol action and final records.
 The rejections can be inspected individually for the record as well as reasons for the rejection, and the records can be consumed according to the original defined schema.

 Because requests contain a copy of the session variables which created them, they can always be the source of truth for any properties that might be inspected later.
-Schema, Container, Protocol information can always be inspected later, and the user should be confident in knowing that this COC for this data remained immutable since session-birth.
+Schema, Container, Protocol information can always be inspected later, and the user should be confident in knowing that the chain of custody for this data remained immutable since session creation.

+##### Package Use

+When installed from source or acquired through repository, the MessageAPI-all.jar contains all dependencies required to run standalone.
+Because of the way MessageAPI handles Session bootstrapping, it is not required to bundle the MessageAPI core with user ConditionFactories, TransformationFactories, or Endpoints.
+As long as these are made available to MessageAPI on the Java classpath at Session creation, Sessions will be able to use them.
+This design makes it easier to automate things like creating K8s pods of certain session types.

+If desired or needed, MessageAPI can be bundled into other JARS or packages containing user Factories and Endpoints for portability, performance, security, or other reasons.

 ### Configurations